Hygiene matters for BJJ, Grappling, and MMA fighters.

 Is antibacterial always better?

-Should I shave my arms/legs to “be cleaner”?
+Do I shave my arms/legs to "be cleaner"?

-Avoid shaving just before a workout: Micro-cuts increase the risk of infection.
+Avoid shaving right before training: micro-cuts increase the risk of infection.

-What do I do with tatami burns?
+What do I do about tatami burns?

 ----